aerogear-attic/android-sdk-operator/README.md

 # Andrdoid SDK Operator Poc

-Android SDK operator poc that watches changes in a configmap object to install/remove Android SDK packages in a Persistent Volume.
+Android SDK operator that watches changes in a configmap object to install/remove Android SDK packages in a Persistent Volume.

 |                 | Project Info  |
 | --------------- | ------------- |